hosamelbasiony/DEPI2-GRADUATION-PROJECT/README.md

+## *Objectives*

+##### The objective of this project is to develop a To-Do application prototype and apply software testing techniques to ensure its reliability and robustness.
+The project aims to achieve the following goals:
+- fullfill the requirements of the DEPI 2 training.
+- imporove teamwork skills.
+- apply software testing techniques to a real-world project.

 ## *Motivation*

 ##### This project is motivated by the goal of ensuring a seamless and reliable user experience in a To-Do application through comprehensive software testing, bridging theory and practice to deliver a high-quality productivity tool.